 where, $\vk = (0,0,b_\a) + \delta\vk$, $\vec\nu = (1,1,-\k)$, $Q_0 = \k$, ${\vec Q} = e(\k,\k,1/\k)$, and \be{kappa} \k \approx \sqrt{1-\frac{\Delta_0^2}{(\beta+\Lambda)^2}}. \ee Using standard procedure, this can be recast as a Lagrangian, \be{chirlag} \mathcal{ L}_\a = \bar\psi_\a (i\tilde{\slashed\partial} + \tilde{\slashed A}_\a )\psi_\a, \ee where $\tilde{\slashed\partial} = \gamma^0\partial_0 - \nu_i \gamma^i\partial_i$ and the left-handed chiral gauge field is $\tilde A_\a = (A_0-Q_0\mu , \, \nu_iQ_i A_i - \nu_i b_{\a;i})$.

 We now set $A_0 = 0$, and take $\vec b_\a$ to be constant, but allow for an $\vec x$-dependent chemical potential $\mu(\vec x)$.
 The left-handed chiral anomaly is $\tilde\partial_\mu J^\mu = - \frac {e^2} {32\pi^2} \epsilon^{\mu\nu\sigma\lambda} \tilde F_{\mu\nu} \tilde F_{\sigma\l} $, where $\tilde F$ is the field strength related to $\tilde A$.
-From this we can extract the topological part of the chiral current, \be{topcurr} J^i = - \frac {e^2} {16\pi^2} \epsilon^{i0jk}\tilde A_0\tilde\partial_i \tilde A_k \, . \ee where $\tilde A_0 = -Q_0\mu$.
-This expression is well defined and finite also for constant $\mu$, but a direct calculation of $J^i$ will give a logarithmically divergent result, as is shown in the Appendix \ref{app:derivation}.
-This is no contradiction with \eqref{topcurr}, since for constant $\mu$ $\partial_i J^i =0$, so there can be an extra contribution that is not determined by the anomaly.
-We believe that the limiting procedure $\partial_i \mu \rightarrow 0$, which parallels the derivation in \oncite{PhysRevLett.118.207701}, gives the correct result.
-It is moreover consistent with a physically motivated subtraction procedure which is explained in Appendix \ref{app:derivation}.
+From this, we can extract the topological part of the chiral current: \be{topcurr} J^i = - \frac {e^2} {16\pi^2} \epsilon^{i0jk}\tilde A_0\tilde\partial_i \tilde A_k \, . \ee where $\tilde A_0 = -Q_0\mu$.
+This expression is well-defined and finite also for constant $\mu$, but a direct calculation of $J^i$ will give a logarithmically divergent result, as shown in Appendix~\ref{app:derivation}.
+This is no contradiction with \eqref{topcurr}, since for constant $\mu$ $\partial_i J^i =0$, there can be an extra contribution that is not determined by the anomaly.
+We believe that the limiting procedure $\partial_i \mu \rightarrow 0$, which parallels the derivation in Ref.~\cite{PhysRevLett.118.207701}, gives the correct result.
+It is moreover consistent with a physically motivated subtraction procedure, which is explained in Appendix \ref{app:derivation}.

 We now express the components of the current in terms of the original fields $\vec A$ and $\vec B$.
-Recalling that we have two nodes, and that $J\equiv J_{em} = 2 J_L$, we get (for details, see Appendix \ref{app:derivation}),
+Recalling that we have two nodes, and that $J\equiv J_{em} = 2 J_L$, we get (for details, see Appendix \ref{app:derivation})